 Erika Hayasaki

-21 min readMar 26, 2015
+20 min readMar 26, 2015

-Finding the #Longform Idea
+Finding the Longform Idea (Part One)

 Nonfiction writing careers live and die on ideas.
 Without great ones, longform journalism stories and the bylines of writers who write them struggle to rise above the Internet noise of click-bait articles and confessional essays.
 We can sit at our desks hoping an editor will assign us the next killer feature, but that almost never happens.